2.4 Use of Service Center Facilities by External Users

 D. Facilities and Administrative (Indirect) Cost Rates

-Unless waived by the Budget Office in writing, a Facilities and Administrative (F&A) rate is applicable to all sales to external users for both administrative and academic service centers.
+Unless waived by the Office of the Vice Provost and Dean of Research in writing, a Facilities and Administrative (F&A) rate is applicable to all sales to external users for both administrative and academic service centers.
 Administrative service centers shall charge external users an administrative F&A rate.
-Academic service centers shall charge external users the full organized research F&A rate.
+Academic service centers shall charge external users the full organized research F&A rate unless they are described in the non-sponsored receivables rates website.
 Service center managers should contact RAPC if they have questions regarding these rates.
 Any F&A costs collected are retained by the University as general funds.

 E. Accounting Treatment

-Service center sales to external users (excluding cash sales) are recorded in receivable accounts (generally in award range ARxxx - AVxxx) or possibly in the SHC or LPCH hospital PTAs, with the income recorded to an external or misc. income revenue object codes.
+Service center sales to external users (excluding cash sales) are recorded in receivable accounts (generally in award range ATxxx if opened by Misc Rev or AUxxx if opened by Sponsored Receivables Management).
+Or possibly in the SHC or LPCH hospital PTAs, with the income recorded to an external or misc. income revenue object codes.
 (See the document in "related items" below.)